FizzBee

 action Init:

-action Write:
+action Commit:

 return

-for rm in self.PARTICIPANTS:
+for p in participants:

 fair action Timeout:

-if self.state == "committed":
+if self.status == "committed":

 role Participant: